white-cat-tech/BDStokz/README.md

 # BDStokz - Your Ultimate Stock Trading Platform

-Welcome to white-cat-tech, a cutting-edge stock trading platform designed to provide an immersive and efficient trading experience. white-cat-tech is your one-stop solution for all your stock trading needs, offering a wide range of features to help you make informed decisions and maximize your investment potential.
+Welcome to BDStokz, a cutting-edge stock trading platform designed to provide an immersive and efficient trading experience.
+BDStokz is your one-stop solution for all your stock trading needs, offering a wide range of features to help you make informed decisions and maximize your investment potential.

 ## About BDStokz